AhmedGom3a/flash-fun/README.md

-# Flashcard Manager
+# Flash Fun

 ## Overview

-The Flashcard Manager is a Laravel command-line tool designed to streamline flashcard management, practice sessions, and performance tracking.
+Flash Fun is a console tool designed to streamline flashcard management, practice sessions, and performance tracking.

 ## Features